Men’s Italian Suit Style Explained: Cut, Fit & Features

 Who is the Italian Suit For?

 The Italian suit is perfect for any man who wants to look stylish and sophisticated.
 Although any man can rock an Italian cut suit, it’s particularly well-suited for those with slim, athletic builds or small frames.
-The slim silhouette of the Italian cut suit helps to accentuate your natural proportions and can make you look taller and thinner.
+The slim silhouette of the men’s Italian suit helps to accentuate your natural proportions and can make you look taller and thinner.

 How to Wear an Italian Suit